This wide- and large- screen layout

 While setting up a DVD player once typically involved procedures and settings similar to these, these suggestions are probably not relevant to current Blu-ray players.
 For example they say nothing at all about HDMI, even though it is now ubiquitous.

 Consider this webpage to be an archive, retained because it may be historically interesting and may occasionally be informative about technological background relevant to some weird edge cases.

 I wanted my new DVD player to use the same flat screen that I use for my PC.
 (I don't have a TV, and I didn't want to get one.
 I don't have space for a larger screen.
 And I wanted to spend as little money as possible.)
 First I had to connect up all the wires to share the monitor with my computer.
 Next, the setup (configuration) of the DVD player was a little trickier than usual because of the PC monitor sharing.
 Below are the details of what I did to get it working.

-Although these setup directions strive to be generic, the steps were of course performed on a specific DVD player.
-The DVD player I used was an iView-102DV (also called an IView 102).
-(This particular DVD player happens to be "region free", but that didn't affect either the monitor sharing or the setup.)
+These steps were of course performed on a specific (and now quite old) DVD player.
+The DVD player I once used was an iView-102DV (also called an IView 102).
+(This particular DVD player happened to be "region free", but that didn't affect either the monitor sharing or the setup.)